-Chromatin instability (CIN) and microsatellite instability (MSI) can induce the occurrence of CRC.
-Stratification analysis found that the codon 295 and MICA alleles associated with the molecular typing of CRC A4 were significantly increased in MSI or MSI-H compared with that in CIN (p= 0.011 and 0.026, respectively; Suppl.
-Table S2).Additionally, MICA *012:01 allele was significantly increased in the MSI and MSI-H type CRC (p=0.0026, OR= 7.59 and p= 0.046, OR= 4.29, respectively; Table 3).
+Preliminary association analysis of MICA codon 295 polymorphisms and alleles to driver gene mutations, specifically KRAS codon 12 mutation, in CRC samples indicated that MICA *012:01 was significantly associated with an increased OR for KRAS codon 12 mutation (p=0.027, OR=3.33, Table 2, Suppl.
+Table S1).
+Stratification of CRC samples by chromatin instability (CIN) and microsatellite instability (MSI) revealed that codon 295 MICA polymorphisms and MICA *012:01 were associated with molecular typing of CRC; MICA *012:01 was significantly increased in MSI and MSI-H type CRC (p=0.0026, OR=7.59 and p=0.046, OR=4.29, respectively; Table 3).
+Further analysis of MICA alleles in the context of MICA codon 295 polymorphism and CRC molecular subtype determined that A4 was significantly increased in MSI or MSI-H compared with CIN (p= 0.011 and p=0.026, respectively; Suppl.
+Tables S2).
+Similar results occurred when accounting for age and gender variations in the sampled population (Suppl.
+Table S3).

-MICA alleles were associated with the clinical phenotype in CRC
+MICA alleles were associated with clinical phenotypes of CRC

-Age and gender adjusted results for MICA alleles and the codon 295 were shown in online supplementary tables S3 and S4, respectively.
-We conducted the comparison of the tumor differential status, UICC stage, tumor size, invasion depth, lymph nodes metastasis, gross classification with the codon 295 and MICA alleles.

-For codon 295, A5.1 was significantly increased in high differentiated CRC compared to that in medium state (p= 0.019) and a medium increase compared to that in low state (p= 0.07), A6 was marginal decreased in the protruded CRC compared to that in the ulcerated one (p= 0.089, Suppl.
+We conducted further association studies of MICA codon 295 polymorphisms and MICA alleles with tumor characteristics such as differential status, Union for International Cancer Control (UICC) stage, tumor size, invasion depth, lymph nodes metastasis, and gross classification, and discovered that A5.1 was significantly increased in highly differentiated CRC compared to that in medium state (p= 0.019; Suppl.
+Table S4).
+Other notable, though not statistically significant, associations with MICA codon 295 polymorphisms was the presence of A5.1 in medium compared to low differentiated CRC (p=0.07) and decreased A6 in protruded CRC compared to ulcerated CRC (p=0.089, Suppl.
+Table S4).
+Similar results occurred when adusting for age and gender variations in the sampled population (Suppl.
 Table S5).

-For MICA alleles, MICA *045 was significantly increased in the protruded type of CRC (p= 0.0028, Suppl.
+In the context of MICA alleles, MICA *045 was significantly increased in the protruded type of CRC (p= 0.0028, Suppl.
+Table S6) while MICA *027 was notably increased in UICC stage III/IV of CRC compared with stage I/II samples (p= 0.044, Suppl.
 Table S6).
-MICA *027 allele was notably increased in the UICC stage III/IV of CRC compared with that in the stage I/II (p= 0.044, Suppl.
+Though not statistically significant,, MICA *019 had low association with tumor size and invasion depth of CRC (p= 0.064 and p=0.096, respectively, Suppl.
+Table S6) as did MICA *008 to the distance metastasis and differential degree of CRC (p= 0.053 and p=0.071, respectively, Suppl.
 Table S6).
-Additionally, MICA *019 allele had marginal significances to associate with the tumor size and the invasion depth of CRC (P= 0.064, Suppl.
-Table S6).
-MICA *008 allele was protective to the distance metastasis and the differential degree of CRC because it has a marginal significance (p= 0.053, OR= 0.283; Suppl.
-Table S6).

-Association of MICA alleles with the protein expression of immune checkpoint PD-L1, tumor biomarkers CEA, CA19-9, and CYFRA21-1
+Association of MICA alleles with protein expression of immune checkpoint PD-L1 and tumor biomarkers CEA, CA19-9, and CYFRA21-1

-PD-L1 expression is a key factor to cancer immune therapy.
-CEA, CA19-9, and CYFRA21-1 are widely used biomarkers in the clinical practice to auxiliary diagnosis of CRC.
-The expression of PD-L1 did not show significant association with MICA codon 295 (Suppl.
-Table S7).
-A marginal significance of the association between MICA allele *009:01 or *049 and PD-L1 expression was observed (p= 0.094).
+Programmed Death-Ligand 1 (PD-L1) expression is a key factor in cancer immune therapy response.
+CEA, CA19-9, and CYFRA21-1 are widely used biomarkers in clinical practice for CRC diagnosis and progression.
+Though the expression of PD-L1 was not significantly associated with MICA codon 295 (Suppl.
+Table S7) there may be an association between MICA alleles *009:01 or *049 and PD-L1 expression (p= 0.094).
 Moreover, MICA *010:01 was decreased in patients with positive CA19-9 (p= 0.077, OR= 0.23; Suppl.
 Table S8).

-Overexpression of MICA *012:01 significantly enhanced cell proliferation ability of CRC carrying KRAS mutation
+Overexpression of MICA *012:01 significantly enhanced the proliferative ability of KRAS mutated CRC